Boldydead/mod-incompatibility-fixer-tool-/README.md

 Version Checking

 .
-Checks the version com patibility of Minecraft, Forge, and the mods being used.
+Checks the version compatibility of Minecraft, Forge, and the mods being used.

 .
-Recom mends com patible versions if a mod is not com patible with the current setup.
+Recommends compatible versions if a mod is not com patible with the current setup.

 Automated Testing